Deenanath Mangeshkar: First marriage

 Deenanath's first wife was Narmada (later renamed "Shrimati" by her husband).
-She was the daughter of Gujarati Seth Haridas Ramdas Lad – a prosperous businessman of the town of Thalner (between Dhule and Jalgaon (Khandesh), Maharashtra).
+She was the daughter of Gujarati Seth Haridas Ramdas Lad – a prosperous businessman of the town of Thalner (in the district Dhule (Khandesh), Maharashtra).
 Deenanath and Narmada were married in 1922.
 She was 19 at the time of their marriage and Deenanath was 21.
 They had a daughter named Latika, who died in her infancy.
 Deenanath's wife also died shortly thereafter.

 Second marriage

 Deenanath then married his first wife's sister, Shevanti.
 Some sources claim that Deenanath renamed his second wife "Shrimati" as well, however it is widely agreed that in reality, he renamed her "Sudhamati".
-Their wedding was solemnised at a quiet ceremony within the house in 1927.
+Their wedding was solemnised at Dhule was a quiet ceremony within the house in 1927.
 Shevanti's mother chose not to attend.
 The couple had five children: Lata, Meena, Asha, Usha, and Hridaynath.

 Their first child was named Hema.
 But Deenanath called her Lata in memory of his deceased infant daughter.
 The name stuck and it was by that name that his legendary eldest daughter, Lata Mangeshkar, was widely known.